 The Transportation Authority, through its Vision Zero Committee, provides guidance to city departments, encourages public engagement, and supports advocacy efforts at the state and local level.
-We also play an important role in funding street safety projects through administration of the Prop K half-cent local transportation sales tax and Prop AA vehicle registration fee, and lead planning studies in support of Vision Zero, like the SoMa Ramp Intersections Safety Study.
+We also play an important role in funding street safety projects through administration of the Prop K half-cent projects.